Should your Commercial Kitchen Ductwork be Leaking?

 Checking that flux, silicone and/or epoxy seals over weld joints are air- and liquid-tight upon commissioning and during routine cleans is vital.
 Yet, workmanship and often unfamiliarity of the codes leave many owners with kitchen exhaust systems that will create problems and expense down the road.

-Shepherd Filters has come across ductwork leaking grease on several routine site visits over the years and each time, the business in question was not made aware of the issue.
-Not only have duct cleaning contractors not cleaned these areas, they have failed to report the shortfalls to the customer!
-In extreme cases, contractors have attempted to ‘band-aid’ the issue in unsatisfactory ways and below is one such example:
+Shepherd Filters has come across ductwork leaking grease on several routine site visits over the years and each time, the business in question was not aware of the issue.
+Not only have duct cleaning contractors not cleaned these areas, they have failed to report the issue to the customer!
+What’s worse, they often mask the issue in unsatisfactory ways and below is one such example:

 Quick fixes are not only dangerous, they will eventually fail.
 Unfortunately, there are no safeguards or regulations in place to keep any of this from occurring.
 And when problems do occur, the inevitable finger pointing ensues.